VirtualPlanetaryLaboratory/vplanet/vspace/README.rst

     destfolder <path of directory>

-Then, provide a list of the files you wish to be copied and used by VPLANET, and all options you wish to change, in the following format:
+Then, provide a list of the files you wish to be copied and used by ``VPLanet``, and all options you wish to change, in the following format:

     file <name of file in srcfolder>